nomad-coe/nomad/docs/introduction.rst

 ============

-**NOvel Materials Discorvery (NOMAD)** comprises storage, processing, management, discovery, and analytics of computational material science data from over 40 comminity *codes*.
+**NOvel Materials Discorvery (NOMAD)** comprises storage, processing, management, discovery, and analytics of computational material science data from over 40 community *codes*.
-The original NOMAD software, developed by the [NOMAD-coe](http://nomad-coe.eu) project, is used to host over 50 million total energy calculations in a single central infrastructure instances that offers a variaty of services (repository, archive, encyclopedia, analytics, visualization).
+The original NOMAD software, developed by the [NOMAD-coe](http://nomad-coe.eu) project, is used to host over 50 million total energy calculations in a single central infrastructure instances that offers a variety of services (repository, archive, encyclopedia, analytics, visualization).

-This is the documentation of **nomad@FAIR**, the Open-Source continuation of the original NOMAD-coe software that reconsiles the original code base, integrate it's services, allows 3rd parties to run individual and federated instance of the nomad infrastructure, provides nomad to other material science domains, and applies the FAIR principles as prolifirated by the (FAIR Data Infrastructure e.V.)[http://fairdi.eu].
+This is the documentation of **nomad@FAIR**, the Open-Source continuation of the original NOMAD-coe software that reconciles the original code base, integrate it's services, allows 3rd parties to run individual and federated instance of the nomad infrastructure, provides nomad to other material science domains, and applies the FAIR principles as proliferated by the (FAIR Data Infrastructure e.V.)[http://fairdi.eu].

 There are different use-modes for the nomad software, but the most common use is to run the nomad infrastructure on a cloud and provide clients access to web-based GUIs and REST APIs.
-This nomad infrastructure logically comprises the *nomad repository* for uploading, searching, and downloading raw calculation input and output from all relevant computionational material science codes.
+This nomad infrastructure logically comprises the *nomad repository* for uploading, searching, and downloading raw calculation input and output from all relevant computational material science codes.
 A second part of nomad is the *archive*.
 It provides all uploaded data in a common data format called *meta-info* and includes common and code specific schemas for structured data.
 Further services are available from